-There is a wonderful East Lothian based social enterprise Hey Girls, who are fighting period poverty and waste through selling buy-one-gift-one pads, made of corn starch and bamboo.
+We love the wonderful East Lothian based social enterprise Hey Girls, who are fighting period poverty and waste through selling buy-one-gift-one pads, made of corn starch and bamboo.
 No dyes, chlorine or other nasties too.
 You can buy a pack of 10 from £3.25.

 Or try for disposables that are organic cotton and sustainably wrapped.
 Natracare is a good option for these in the UK.

 My friends screwed up their faces when I told them about my new knickers.
 They thought I was too young for adult nappies.
 But the knickers are actually pretty stylish.
 Thinner than your bikini bottoms.
-Sure, there are a few extra layers in the gusset, but these are the ultra-moisture absorbent and anti bacterial bits you need to save leaks and smells, and having that slight extra throughout the pant saves you from those awkward spots where the pad ‘misses’.
-For me, on lighter days, I can use my reusable knicks and not have to worry til the next morning, when I can kick them off in the shower and not even have to see what I’m rinsing away.
+Sure, there are a few extra layers in the gusset, but these are the ultra-moisture absorbent and anti-bacterial bits you need to save leaks and smells, and having that slight extra throughout the pant saves you from those awkward spots where the pad ‘misses’.
+On lighter days, I can use my reusable knicks and not have to worry til the next morning, when I can kick them off in the shower and not even have to see what I’m rinsing away.
 The rinse away?
 It can be a bit ick the first few times but you soon get used to it.